franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Implement something to display the individual status upload time.
 - Implement a dynamic status length and fix delete button in user statuses:
   - If its a photo 5 secs.
   - if its a long text (more than 200 chars) 10 secs.